 When pensions simplification was introduced on 6 April 2006 two types of protection were available:

-TFC can also have primary protection if the TFC at 6 April 2006 was greater than 25% of the fund and greater than £375,000.
-The protected TFC increased in line with increases in the lifetime allowance.
-The lifetime allowance reached a peak of £1.8m on 6 April 2011 and decreases since then are ignored.
+Tax-free cash can also have primary protection if the tax-free cash on 6 April 2006 was greater than 25% of the fund and greater than £375,000.
+The protected tax-free cash increased in line with increases in the lifetime allowance.
+The lifetime allowance reached a peak of £1.8 million on 6 April 2011 and decreases since then are ignored.

-If TFC at 6 April 2006 was greater than £375,000 and greater than 25% of the fund, enhanced protection of the TFC will allow the same percentage of TFC to apply post 6 April 2006.
-If TFC was less than £375,000, enhanced protection doesn’t apply to the TFC; the amount available will be the lower of 25% of the fund and 25% of £1.5m.
+If tax-free cash on 6 April 2006 was greater than £375,000 and greater than 25% of the fund, enhanced protection of the tax-free cash will allow the same percentage of tax-free cash to apply post 6 April 2006.
+If tax-free cash was less than £375,000, enhanced protection doesn’t apply to the tax-free cash; the amount available will be the lower of 25% of the fund and 25% of £1.5 million.

-Primary and enhanced protection can apply to both the pension fund and TFC or can apply to the fund only.
-They had to be applied for before 6 April 2009.
+Both primary and enhanced protection had to be applied for before 6 April 2009.

-Each time it was reduced, fixed protection (FP) was made available to allow the member to retain the previous LTA.
+Each time it was reduced, fixed protection was made available to allow the individual to retain the previous lifetime allowance.
 However, any contributions or benefit accrual results in the loss of fixed protection.
 Some transfers also result in the loss of fixed protection.

-FP16 is the only one you can now apply for.
+Fixed protection 2016 is the only one that can still be applied for.

-Benefit accrual is different from the relevant benefit accrual that applies to enhanced protection.
+Benefit accrual under fixed protection is different from the relevant benefit accrual that applies to enhanced protection.
 Fixed protection can be lost in any tax year where there’s been any benefit accrual.

 Enhanced protection is only lost at the time of taking benefits or transferring from a defined benefit scheme to a defined contribution scheme – the calculation to see if relevant benefit accrual has happened is done at that point.

 Individual protection.
-This allows a protected LTA up to the capped value of total pension savings at a certain date.
+This allows a protected lifetime allowance up to the capped value of total pension savings at a certain date.

-Individual protection 2014 (IP14) provides protection up to the lower of the value of total pension savings at 5 April 2014 and £1.5m.
-You could apply for it if your pension savings were worth at least £1.25m
+Individual protection 2014 provides protection up to the lower of the value of total pension savings on 5 April 2014 and £1.5 million.
+A minimum benefits value of £1.25 million on 5 April 2014 was required.

-IP16 provides protection equal to the lower of the value of total pension savings at 5 April 2016 and £1.25m.
-Your pension savings had to be worth at least £1m.
+Individual protection 2016 provides protection equal to the lower of the value of total pension savings on 5 April 2016 and £1.25 million.
+A minimum benefits value of £1 million on 5 April 2016 is required.

-Further contributions, benefit accrual or transfers don’t result in the loss of IP14 or IP16.
+Further contributions, benefit accrual or transfers don’t result in the loss of individual protection 2014 or individual protection 2016.

-You can still apply for FP16 and IP16; there’s no time limit for applications.
+It is still possible to apply for fixed protection 2016 and individual protection 2016; there’s no time limit for applications.

-You can even apply retrospectively after a BCE.
-In that event, the scheme administrator will have to recalculate the amount of LTA used up by the BCE and re-issue the lifetime allowance statement.
-If any charge had been paid, they’ll also apply to HMRC for a refund of some or all of the charge - HMRC Pensions Tax Manual:
+An individual can even apply retrospectively after a benefit crystallisation event.
+In that event, the scheme administrator will have to recalculate the amount of lifetime allowance used up by the benefit crystallisation event and re-issue the lifetime allowance statement.
+If any charge had been paid, they’ll also apply to HMRC for a refund of some or all of the charge.